SEC301: Intro to Information Security

 Why Choose Our Course?

 The SEC301 course lives up to its name: Introduction to Information Security.
-The course is designed for those who have little or no background in Information Technology, but who need to understand security concepts, principles, and terms.
+The course is designed for those who have limited background in Information Technology, but who need to understand security concepts, principles, and terms.
 If you fall into that category, SEC301 will serve your needs well.

 Which Course Is Right For You?